Walker River Resources (CVE:WRR) Stock Price Up 23.7% – Time to Buy?

 Walker River Resources Corp.
-(CVE:WRR – Get Free Report) was up 23.7% during mid-day trading on Saturday .
+(CVE:WRR – Get Free Report) shares traded up 23.7% during mid-day trading on Saturday .
 The company traded as high as C$0.24 and last traded at C$0.24.
-Approximately 101,620 shares traded hands during trading, an increase of 71% from the average daily volume of 59,411 shares.
+101,620 shares traded hands during trading, an increase of 71% from the average session volume of 59,411 shares.
 The stock had previously closed at C$0.19.

 Walker River Resources Corp., an exploration stage company, engages in the identification, acquisition, exploration, and evaluation of mineral properties in Canada.
 It holds 100% interests in the Lapon Canyon gold project with 147 claims, which covers an area of approximately 2940 acres located in Nevada.